oracle/docker-images/OracleAccessManagement/dockerfiles/12.2.1.4.0/README.md

 ## How to build
 This project offers a sample Dockerfile and scripts to build an Oracle Access Management 12cPS4 (12.2.1.4) image.

-Building your own OAM Docker image involves the following steps:
+Building your own OAM image involves the following steps:

 * Pulling the Oracle JDK Base Image
 * Pulling the Oracle FMW Infrastructure 12.2.1.4 image
 * Downloading the OAM Docker files
 * Downloading the 12.2.1.4.0 Identity Management shiphome and Patches
-* Building the OAM Docker image
+* Building the OAM image

 ### Pulling the Oracle JDK (Server JRE) base image